 Forbes recently sat down with Urban Air Adventure Park CEO Michael Browning, Jr. to learn about the founding story of the business, how data plays such a key role in their decisions, and how the business has evolved over the last year.
-The result, an in-depth look at the Urban Air model that goes well beyond trampolines.
+The result is an in-depth look at the Urban Air model that goes well beyond trampolines.

 Browning shares, “We started as a trampoline park.
-But because of our data that we have, we know customer frequency, wallet share, and dwell time.
+But because of the data that we have, we know customer frequency, wallet share, and dwell time.
 And as we studied trampoline parks, the data was showing us that being a trampoline park was really a race to the bottom.
 You were just competing on price.
 So we started innovating.
-We started creating our own attractions, getting patents, getting exclusive distribution rights to the best attractions from all around the world.
+We started creating our own attractions, getting patents, and getting exclusive distribution rights to the best attractions from all around the world.
 And we took out 80% of our trampoline footprint and brought in non-trampoline-based attractions.
-There is a big difference between an Urban Air Adventure Park and what a trampoline park has with just one other attraction.
+There is a big difference between an Urban Air Adventure Park and a trampoline park with just one other attraction.
 That’s not really an adventure park.”

 To read the full interview, click here to read the story on Forbes.com.